Tuesday, December 09, 2014

 - APK not found: we can't find the package corresponding to the app.

 - No first-click free : the link to your app does not lead directly to the content, but requires login to access.

-In our experience, the majority of errors are usually caused by a general setting in your app (e.g. a blocked resource, or a region picker that pops up when the user tries to open the app from search).
+In our experience, the majority of errors are usually caused by a general setting in your app (for example, a blocked resource, or a region picker that pops up when the user tries to open the app from search).
 Taking care of that generally resolves it for all involved URIs.

 Good luck in the pursuit of appiness!
-As always, if you have questions, feel free to drop by our Webmaster help forum.
+As always, if you have questions, you can drop by our Webmaster help forum.